The 25 Most Important English Pronunciation Rules to Improve Your Speaking

 The first way is as a general d sound.
-This happens for verbs that end in voiced consonants (consonants that use the vocal cords) like n, m, g, l, z, b, r and v, and this results in the words “rolled,” “rubbed” and “revved.”
+This happens for verbs that end in voiced consonants (consonants that use the vocal cords) like n, m, g, l, z, b, r and v:

 The second pronunciation of the ed ending is as a t.
-This happens for verbs that end in voiceless consonants (consonants that don’t use the vocal cords) like k, f, s and p.
-This results in the words “kicked,” “flopped” and “huffed.”
+This happens for verbs that end in voiceless consonants (consonants that don’t use the vocal cords) like k, f, s and p:

 The third pronunciation of this ending is pronounced like id with a short i sound.
-This pronunciation is for verbs that already end in a t or a d as in “fitted” or “skidded.”
+This pronunciation is for verbs that already end in a t or a d as in the following:

 Rule #18: Sometimes H is silent

-Most of the time when an h is at the beginning of a word, we pronounce it by almost letting out a little sigh such as in “hot” or “humble.”
+Most of the time when an h is at the beginning of a word, we pronounce it by almost letting out a little sigh such as in the words “hot” and “humble.”

-There are a few words in which you don’t let this little bit of air out and rather pronounce the word as if there is no h at all such as “honor” or “hour.”
+There are a few words in which you don’t let this little bit of air out and rather pronounce the word as if there is no h at all such as the following:

 Rule #19: Pronounce OO as a short U when it’s followed by K

-Usually the oo combination is pronounced with a long u sound such as in “school” or “doom,” but sometimes it has a short u sound.
-This occurs when it is followed by a k such as in “look” or “book.”
+Usually, the oo combination is pronounced with a long u sound such as in “school” or “doom,” but sometimes it has a short u sound.
+This occurs when it’s followed by a k:

 Rule #20: Pronounce EI as a long E if it comes after C in a stressed syllable

-Usually ei is pronounced as the long a sound such as in “neighbor” or “weight.”
-The exception to this is when ei follows a c in a stressed syllable such as words like “receive”or “fancies.”
+Usually, ei is pronounced as the long a sound such as in “neighbor” or “weight.”
+The exception to this is when ei follows a c in a stressed syllable like with these words:

 Rule #21: Pronounce S, Z and G like a French speaker in specific words

 This sound is pretty rare and only occurs in specific words.
-I recommend memorizing these words as there is no rule for when the sound should be made.
+I recommend memorizing these words as there’s no rule for when the sound should be made.

 Rule #22: OU has many pronunciations

-You would expect ou to be pronounced almost like “ow” in most cases such as with words like “about,” or “shout.”
-There are also quite a few instances when this does not apply and the ou combination is pronounced differently.
+You would expect ou to be pronounced almost like “ow” in most cases such as with words like “about” and “shout.”
+There are also quite a few instances when this doesn’t apply and the ou combination is pronounced differently.

-If the combination is oup, a long o sound is formed, such as “soup” or “group.”
+If the combination is oup, a long o sound is formed:

-With ould, a schwa sound is created and it sounds more like ood with not much of an l sound like in “would” or “could.”
+With ould, a schwa sound is created and it sounds more like ood with not much of an l sound: